dplocki/cryptopals/README.md

 Original solution, calculating how much the most common letters is in the text seems work for simple task.
 It was not sufficient for breaking the **set1/challenge**.

 I have add letter score value (the more common letter, there more score it provides).
 But finally the problem was within my key length function.

+### AES in ECB mode

+The Golang package [crypto](https://pkg.go.dev/crypto) doesn't support the ECB mode.
+[Wonder why](https://github.com/golang/go/issues/5597).
+Anyway it is easy to implement... if you know enought about AES algorythm and its implemention.